-Each string of Cocofloss is made of over 500+ polyester filaments interwoven together and covered with coconut oil.
-The textured weave allows the floss to cleanse in between teeth, trapping and removing plaque and food particles.
+Each string of Cocofloss is made of over 500+ polyester filaments interwoven together and infused with coconut oil, essential oils, and aromas.
+The polyester filaments are spun from recycled water bottles.

 If you were to use about 45cm of floss per day, one roll would last about 2 months.